cli99/hugo-cli99/content/home/about.md

 [interests]
   interests = [
-    "System Design and Engineering for Machine Learning", "GPU Acceleration for AI and HPC Applications", "Cloud Applications and Systems"
+    "System Design and Engineering for Machine Learning", "GPU Acceleration for Deep Learning and HPC Applications", ]
-  ]